JoselleAstrid/ram-watch-cheat-engine/README.md

 ### Common issues

-* The scripts may be prone to errors while the Dolphin game is just starting up.
+* The Dolphin game scripts may be prone to errors while the Dolphin game is just starting up.
 If you need to restart a Dolphin game for whatever reason and you don't want the script to get an error, first use the previous tip of deactivating the Lua script by re-selecting Dolphin.exe in Cheat Engine.
 Then, once your game has reached the title screen or something, try executing the script again.
+* If you're having trouble getting any Dolphin memory values to show properly, it's possible that the script can't find the game start address for your version of Dolphin.
+Try a different Dolphin version and see if that works fine.
+If a certain Dolphin version doesn't seem to work, feel free to post a GitHub issue here saying so.

 # Performance note